 - Stir in the soy sauce, ginger, and brown sugar.

-- Bring to a boil.
+Bring to a boil.
 Turn down heat to low, and cook for about 20 minutes.
 The sauce should change to a deep color. it will not be thick like a traditional barbecue sauce.
 Remove from heat.
+Let cool for 15 minutes

-- Place individual pork chops on the grill and baste with sauce.
+Place individual pork chops on the grill and baste with sauce.
 Cook for about 3 minutes on each side.
-The chops are kind of thin, so make sure you don't overcook them.
+If the chops are kind of thin, so make sure you don't overcook them.
+Cook until the internal temperature reaches 145°F or for more done 160°F.

 - Place pork chops on a plate, cover and let rest for about 5 minutes.
 Sprinkle with sesame seeds.